2018 American salmonella outbreak: Epidemiology

 265 people in 8 states were identified to carry similar Salmonella Typhimurium strains, predominantly in Iowa (240 cases).
 Additional cases appeared in Illinois (10), Nebraska (5), Minnesota (4), South Dakota (3) and in Indiana, Mississippi and Wisconsin, with one case respectively.

 Out of 222 patients interviewed, 87% reported chicken salad consumption.
 Overall, 94 people had to be hospitalised with one reported death in Iowa.
 Patients age ranged from less than 1 to 89 years, with a median of 57.67, the majority female (67%).

 Timeline

 Transmission

 According to the Centre for Disease Control investigative report, likely source of this outbreak was chicken salad produced by Triple T Specialty Meats, Inc. from January 2, 2018, to February 7, 2018.
-This specific product was sold in various weights at Fairway grocery stores in Illinois, Iowa, Minnesota, Nebraska and South Dakota and were subsequently recalled by Triple T Specialty Meats Inc. on February 21, 2018, due to the possible Salmonella contamination as at the time, the source had not been confirmed.
+This specific product was sold in various weights at Fareway grocery stores in Illinois, Iowa, Minnesota, Nebraska and South Dakota and were subsequently recalled by Triple T Specialty Meats Inc. on February 21, 2018, due to the possible Salmonella contamination as at the time, the source had not been confirmed.

 During the investigation, public health officials in Iowa interviewed 222 people and 197 of those reported eating a chicken salad from Fareway grocery stores.
 Iowa Investigators then collected samples for laboratory testing from Fareway grocery stores and the outbreak strain of Salmonella Typhimurium was identified in both samples.